 If municipal water is available, you are required to connect to the public water system within 180 days of the attachment date [Madison General Ordinance (MGO) 13.07].
+For the Town of Blooming Grove South Phased Attachment, connection must be made by June 30, 2021.
 For the Town of Madison Attachment, connection must be made by April 30, 2023.

 Q3.
 What if I currently don’t have access to municipal water?

 Once municipal water is available (the water main is extended), you will be required to connect to the public water system within 90 days of the water main extension.
 In the interim, your private well will continue to be the source of water for your home but you must obtain a well operation permit from the Madison Water Utility.

 Q4.
 What is the process for making a residential water service connection?

 To establish water service, a water service application and fee must be submitted to Madison Water Utility.
 The application is available for download on our Plumbers & Contractors web page, or it may be requested by calling (608) 266-4646.
 The fees associated with establishing water service, approximately $260 for a standard residential service, are based on the size of service and include the water meter and inspection fee along with the corresponding charge for sanitary sewer.
 Questions regarding sanitary sewer requirements and fees can be addressed by City Engineering staff at (608) 266-4751.